Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 The curriculum for this program meets the educational requirements for licensure as an Advanced Practice Registered Nurse (APRN) in the State of Missouri.
 Note that the Missouri Board of Nursing may impose additional requirements on candidates prior to granting a license; we encourage you to investigate these requirements.

-SLU's Trudy Busch Valentine School of Nursing has not determined whether the curriculum for this program meets the educational requirements for nursing licensure in any other states or territories.
+The School of Nursing has not determined whether the curriculum for this program meets the educational requirements for nursing licensure in any other states or territories.
 However, graduates of our APRN programs are eligible to sit for National Board Certification Exams in all states and territories.
-We encourage you to investigate the requirements in your state or territory before accepting an offer of admission at the Valentine School of Nursing.
+We encourage you to investigate the requirements in your state or territory before accepting an offer of admission from SLU.

 Applicant Criteria